Setup Guide · RAY-L v0.6

 running in Blender.

-RAY-L connects Blender with Stable Diffusion via ComfyUI – everything runs locally on your machine.
+RAY-L connects Blender with Stable Diffusion and Flux.1 dev via ComfyUI – everything runs locally on your machine.
 No cloud, no subscription, no vendor lock-in – all components are open source.
 This guide walks you through the complete setup from scratch.

 Requirements